GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-services/README.md

 1. Cloud Resource Manager API enabled in the project where Config Connector is installed.

-1. The "cnrm-system" service account that has `roles/serviceusage.serviceUsageAdmin` or `roles/owner` for the desired project.
+1. The "cnrm-system" service account of project where Config Connector is installed that has `roles/serviceusage.serviceUsageAdmin` or `roles/owner` for the desired project.

 1. [Helm](../../../README.md#helm)